What Is This Tool?

 -

-The straight-line distance between two points in Euclidean space calculated using the distance formula.
+The ordinary straight-line distance between two points in a plane.